faraday-techno/relay-pro/docs/README.md

 # Requirements
 > Current requirements

-1. Works only in Chrome (Firefox is coming soon... 👨‍💻)
+1. Works only in Chrome.
+(Firefox is coming soon... 👨‍💻)
-2. Designed for Amazon Relay
+2. Designed for Amazon Relay.
-3. User should have a Amazon Relay account
+3. User should have an a Amazon Relay account.

 # Reported issues
 > Known bugs

 There are no bugs reported at this moment.
 Please report possible bugs and improvements to the below contact info.

-# Users of Amazon Relay Pro v 1.0

-Please reach out to us to get the new version of the extension.

 # Contact
 > Contact information: